 The Westover Farmers Market is on Sundays from 8 a.m. to 12 p.m. during the summer (May-November) and 9 a.m. to 1 p.m. in the winter (December-April).
 The market is at 1644 N. McKinley Rd. just north of Washington Blvd.
-We have over 20 great vendors selling fresh produce, herbs, cut flowers, grass fed meats, dairy products, baked goods, and other prepared foods.
+We have around 30 great vendors selling fresh produce, herbs, cut flowers, grass fed meats, dairy products, baked goods, and other prepared foods.

 In 2011, a group of like-minded neighbors got together with the same thought: how is it possible that a vibrant, walkable, eco-conscious, friendly community like Westover has been around for almost 70 years and never had its own farmers market?
 So we decided to do something about it.
 And we hope you’ll enjoy the fruits of our labor… and the actual fruit.